Approximate Equivariance via Projection-based Regularisation

 In this work, we introduced projection-based regularisation - a theoretically grounded approach to learned equivariance which directly penalises model weights and regularises over the entire group instead of only point-wise, per-sample regularisation.
 For operators for which no closed-form solution of the projection can be computed efficiently in the spatial domain, we provide a general framework for computing the projection efficiently in Fourier space by masking.
 The experiments demonstrate that across synthetic and real-world experiments, covering both finite and continuous symmetry groups, the proposed approach improves both task performance and runtime.

-\paragraph{Limitations and future work.} A limitation of the proposed approach is that the penalty term needs to be derived anew for each model architecture and group operation.
+\paragraph{Limitations and future work.} The presented approach is ``architecture-agnostic'', in the sense that the general recipe of using the projection as a regulariser toward equivariance can be applied to any model.
+As show in Section~\ref{sec:equiv_projection_regularisation}, deriving this projection in closed form is straightforward for linear operators.
+In future work, we aim to study the projections of non-linearities and architecture-specific modules and use these to build architectures, which admit simple and efficient projections.
 Also, current experiments only evaluate the proposed method for relatively simple groups.
-In future work, we plan to extend this approach to more complex group structures consisting of several subgroups with applications in e.g. material sciences.
+In future work, we plan to extend this approach to more complex groups, for example with applications in material sciences.